uvacobi/scribe/09-genomeAssembly.md

 ## De Bruijn graph (DBG) assembly

-For the shortest common superstring problem if the genome is repetitive it will overcollapse the repeats.
-And

-Alternative algorithm.
-Slightly different kind of graph:
+For the shortest common superstring problem if the genome is repetitive it will collapse the repeats.
+An alternative algorithm involves a slightly different kind of graph:

 It is a directed graph: the edges has an arrow attached to it.
 This graph can have more than one edge pointing from one node to other.

-We assume that the sequencing reads are:

-I\) of length k

-ii\) we get all possible substring of genome of length k (all possible k-mers)
+We assume that the sequencing reads are of length k and we consider all possible substring of genome of length k (all possible k-mers)

-Construction of the De bruijn graph:
+### Construction of the De bruijn graph:

 For each k-mer generate k-1 suffix (or right k-1 mer) and k-1 mer prefix (or left k-1 mer).
 These k-1 mers will be the nodes.
 If a k-1 mer is